Jimmy Fallon injures hand, cancels 'Tonight Show' taping

 The 40-year-old comedian is expected to make a full recovery.

-"Hey guys, unfortunately tonight's taping has been cancelled," NBC said on Twitter.
+"Hey guys, unfortunately tonight's taping has been canceled," NBC said on Twitter.
 "He's totally fine, but we'll be airing a repeat."

 The network said fans with tickets for the taping would be contacted about rescheduling.